How your premiums may be affected by changes in restrictions.

 - Discount for under-30s.
 Discounts for 18- to 29-year-olds at a rate of 2% per year up to a maximum of 10%.

 - Better access to mental health services.
-Waiting periods will be scrapped for those in need of access to mental health services.
+Waiting periods have been scrapped for people who need mental health services and are upgrading their policies.

 - Improved care for those in rural areas.
-Accomodation benefits may now be offered through general insurance products in order to improve access to those in remote or rural areas.
+Insurers can now offer accommodation benefits to improve access to those in remote or rural areas.

 - Cuts to some natural therapies.
-A range of benefits for natural therapies will be cut to curb the rising cost of PHI.
+A range of benefits for natural therapies have been cut to curb the rising cost of PHI.